sueszli/notionSnapshot/README.md

 ```bash
 python3 notionsnapshot --help
 ```

-You can customize the scraping behavior with the following options:

-- Use the `--dark-mode` option to scrape the pages in dark mode.
-- Use the `--show-browser` option to display the browser while scraping.

 If you're unsure about how to proceed, you can run the script with the URL of one of our test pages, which are listed in the `test.sh` file.